Selenium & Sulfur (Sulphur)

 sulfur helps to maintain elasticity and suppleness of the skin.

 MSM also reduces lactic acid and related muscle soreness.
-That same mechanism can benefit cancer patients
+That mechanism can benefit cancer patients

-when large amounts of MSM are taken to interfere with the increased glucose synthesis from lactic acid.
-This
+when large amounts of MSM are taken, as it interferes with the increased glucose synthesis from lactic acid.

-Cori cycle loop, where lactic acid is released by the tumor, converted in the liver to glucose, and then taken up
+This Cori cycle loop, where lactic acid is released by the tumor, converted in the liver to glucose, and then

-again by cancer cells, is one reason many cancer patients experience cachexia, a common wasting syndrome
+taken up again by cancer cells, is one reason many cancer patients experience cachexia, a common wasting

-with cancer that causes weight loss, anorexia, fatigue, weakness, shortness of breath, and muscle atrophy.
+syndrome with cancer that causes weight loss, anorexia, fatigue, weakness, shortness of breath, and muscle

 At the same time, sufficient intake of MSM or other sulfur sources are able to deplete copper, and therefore